 With poor binocular vision, the two images that the eyes see cannot be combined into one single image, but due to the plasticity of the brain, this does not have to be permanent.

 While treatment is most effective when it’s given at an early age, it is still possible at any age to retrain the visual system, restore binocular vision, and correct amblyopia.

-Revital is Vision training software program, clinically and scientifically proven to improve vision in adult amblyopia, eye diseases and vision impairments.
+Revital is a Vision training software program, clinically and scientifically proven to improve vision in adult amblyopia, eye diseases, and vision impairments.

 Human’s quality of vision depends on 2 factors: